ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 problems with their approach:

 - These custom Docker images were very difficult to maintain, and they were duplicated all over different repositories.
-- They lacked needed developer features like xdebug, logging, filesystem synchronization, or having several instances running at the same time without any conflict.
+- They lacked needed developer features like Xdebug, logging, filesystem synchronization, or having several instances running at the same time without any conflict.
 - They lacked configuration options for changing things like PHP or MariaDB versions, nginx or apache, etc, on the fly.
 Any configuration change would need recreate the image.

 Working with those custom Docker images was a terrible experience and it made me realize how well done DDEV is designed and how good it works.
 The solution to this problem was